ValerieDier/multivariate_timeseries_forecasting_dengue/README.md

 a) train_test_split_rows_reserved now used across notebooks to replace "one of" approaches.
 Standardization was the goal; not increased brevity of code.
 b) Attempts were made to pipeline the LSTM model development to correctly implement the scaler after the dataset is split into a training and a test set, but challenges around array dimensions - specifically what's required by the Tensorflow LSTM vs what the scaler can handle - are proving tricky to resolve.

+**March 19 2024**
+a) primarily added a pipeline using the KerasRegressor wrapper on the LSTM model and Function Transformer.
+Scaling now takes place before the dataset is split into a training and test set (as I wished to address).
+The next step is to investigate setting up a pipeline using optuna.